ElenaScholz/xView2SiameseUNet/README.md

 After this you have two options to run the training:
 02_Training.cmd as a slurm job or the 02_developer_main.py

-All written outputs can be found here:
+All written outputs can be found within the dataset directory:

 ├── experiments/
 │   └── xView2_all_data/